cs50nestm/web/changemaker/README.md

 	Include a visual pros/cons table or infographic as part of your analysis.

-3. **Global Regulation Comparison** — How are different countries handling this?
+3. **Global Regulation Comparison**: How are different countries handling this?
 Research and compare at least three of the following:
-	- **United States** — executive orders, proposed legislation, industry self-regulation
+	- **United States**: executive orders, proposed legislation, industry self-regulation
-	- **European Union** — the EU AI Act: risk tiers, banned uses, compliance rules
+	- **European Union**: the EU AI Act: risk tiers, banned uses, compliance rules
-	- **China** — state content controls and licensing requirements
+	- **China**: state content controls and licensing requirements
-	- **Canada** — the Artificial Intelligence and Data Act (AIDA)
+	- **Canada**: the Artificial Intelligence and Data Act (AIDA)

 	Create a comparison chart or table as part of this section.

-4. **Your Policy Recommendation** — This is the heart of the project.
+4. **Your Policy Recommendation**: This is the heart of the project.
 What should the U.S. actually do about generative AI?
 How should it be handled in education, business, or creative industries?
 How do you balance innovation with safety?
 Take a clear position, back it up with evidence, and address the strongest counterargument.